NilsDunlop/PROTACFold/README.md

 ## Website

-To make PROTAC analysis more accessible, we have launched **[protacfold.xyz](https://protacfold.xyz)**, our web platform that automates PDB extraction, identifies PROTAC POI and E3 ligase components, and prepares input files for both AlphaFold 3 and Boltz-1.
+To make PROTAC analysis more accessible, we launched **[protacfold.xyz](https://protacfold.xyz)**, our web platform that automates PDB extraction, identifies PROTAC POI and E3 ligase components, and prepares input files for both AlphaFold3 and Boltz-1.

 <div align="center">
   <a href="https://protacfold.xyz" target="_blank" rel="noopener noreferrer">